Form

 Send form data via email or webhooks

-The Form Component is a powerful form solution allowing you to send form submissions via your own email server or via a webhook.
+The Form Component is a flexible and powerful solution for sending form submissions either to your own email server or via a webhook.

 Server Requirements